The Walking Dead: Comic vs The Show (Major Differences Discussed)

 This all sounds like a lot, but the show is a masterpiece and deserves every accolade it receives.
 It has managed to redefine the zombie genre and presented a show that has surprisingly helped make the horror genre more mainstream.
 But like many American shows, it has had a tendency to be hit or miss over the years and at a certain point it feels like it may have “run its course”.
 Over the years, the series has seen dramatic drops in the number of viewers for various reasons, some justified by fans and some not so much.

 The comic version, created and written by Robert Kirkman, was the OG of the franchise and has served as the loosely based source material for the show.
 Its first issue released back in October 2003 follows Rick Grimes, a police officer from Georgia who awakens from a coma to find himself in the throws of the zombie apocalypse.
-While this sounds like a run of the mill zombie story we’ve all seen before, the depth of the show and the characters is what truly sets it apart from the rest.
+While this sounds like a run-of-the-mill zombie story we’ve all seen before, the depth of the show and the characters is what truly sets it apart from the rest.
 Kirkman seems to emphasize the psychological tolls that such an event would have on average people and uses it to create narratives that feel truly original to the genre.
-The comic also has sort of ruthlessness to it, reminiscent of Game of Thrones, when it comes to killing off characters and destroying any type of hope readers might have for them.
+The comic also has a sort of ruthlessness to it, reminiscent of Game of Thrones, when it comes to killing off characters and destroying any type of hope readers might have for them.

-While some of the best aspects of the graphic novel series has translated fairly well to a television format, there have been a handful of times that it either fails to do so or tries new things that just don’t work out.
+While some of the best aspects of the graphic novel series have translated fairly well to a television format, there have been a handful of times that it either fails to do so or tries new things that just don’t work out.
 So in this article, we will take a look at a few differences that I believe make the comic series a bit better than the TV series.

 SPOILER WARNING – I will do my absolute best not to spoil any plot-related things but at times it may be unavoidable.
 If you have not read the comic yet but plan to, I’d advise passing on this one.